 Projects

-EU Support to Integrated Territorial Development – EU Integra
+EU Support for Integrated Territorial Development – EU Integra

 Part of the grant funds will also be allocated for the development of design documentation and technical specifications necessary for the realization of future projects.